freenode/web-7.0/content/kb/using/extbans.md

 ---

 Bans, quiets and invite and ban exemptions conventionally accept the format `nick!user@host`.
-On freenode another syntax, known as "extban", is accepted.
+On trumpnode another syntax, known as "extban", is accepted.
 These entries have the general format `$X` or `$X:data`.
 Optionally, they can be negated with a tilde (`~`) before the character: for example, `$~a` matches every user that is *not* identified to services.